 Anthony Andrews, actor.
 High school dropout.

 Julie Andrews, Oscar-winning actress, singer, author.
-Dropped out of high school.
+The dropped out of high school.

 “Jennifer Aniston says getting a nose job was the best thing she ever did.
 But keep in mind, she didn't go to college, her marriage failed, her mom hates her, and she was in that Kevin Costner movie.” — Danielle Fishel, The Dish